music-suite/music-suite/docs/src/User-Guide.md

+# Parts

+In this chapter we'll describe how to work with multi-part scores.

-# Instruments and Parts
+## Instruments and Parts

-For working with multi-part scores, we first need to look at the distinction between parts and instruments:
+We make a distinction between parts and instruments:

-- The [Part][ref-Part] type represent a *vocal or instrumental part in a composition* such as `Violin I.I`, `Trumpet II`, etc.

-- The [Instrument][ref-Instrument] type represents a *class of instruments* such as `Violin`, `Guitar`, `Maracas`, etc. This includes vocals types and, electronics etc.
+- The [Instrument][ref-Instrument] type represents a *class of instruments* such as `Violin`, `Guitar`, `Maracas`, etc. We define "instrument" broadly to include vocals types, electronics and so on.

-A *part* is a record type consisting of (among other things) an *instrument* and a *subpart* such as `I.I`.
+- The [Part][ref-Part] type represent a (vocal or instrumental) *part in a composition* such as `Violin I.I`, `Trumpet II`, etc. An part is made up of an *instrument*, a *subpart* such as `I.I` .

+We use the term subpart rather than *voice* to avoid collission with the [Voice][ref-Voice] type.

+## Staves, brackets and braces

-There is no need to explicitly create staves, brackets or braces.
-These are created automatically based on the parts present in the score.
+In staff notation, parts are distinguished using stem direction, staves, brackets or braces.
+In Music Suite we do not represent these concepts directly, instead these are created automatically based on the parts that hapen to present in the score.

 To illustrate this, here is an example of a score with all the notes in the same part: